AdobeDocs/experience-platform.en/help/edge-network-server-api/sla-slt.md

 ---
 title: Service level agreements and targets
-description: Learn how to configure authentication for Experience Edge Server-to-Server API
+description: Learn how to configure authentication for Adobe Experience Edge Network Server API
-seo-description: Learn how to configure authentication for Experience Edge Server-to-Server API
+seo-description: Learn how to configure authentication for Adobe Experience Edge Network Server API
-keywords: data collection;collection;edge network gateway;api;sla;slt;service levels
+keywords: data collection;collection;Adobe Experience Platform Edge Network;api;sla;slt;service levels
 ---

 # Service level agreements and targets

 ## Overview {#overview}

-Adobe will use commercially resonable efforts to make the Experience Edge Network available within a monthly uptime percentage of at least 99.9% for each region, during any monthly billing cycle.
+Adobe will use commercially resonable efforts to make the [!DNL Server API] available within a monthly uptime percentage of at least 99.9% for each region, during any monthly billing cycle.

 ## Definitions

-* **Availability** is calculated for each 5-minute interval as the percentage of requests processed by the Experience Edge Network Gateway that do not fail with errors and relate solely to the provisioned Experience Edge Network Gateway APIs.
+* **Availability** is calculated for each 5-minute interval as the percentage of requests processed by the Experience Adobe Experience Platform Edge Network that do not fail with errors and relate solely to the provisioned Adobe Experience Platform Edge Network APIs.
 If a tenant did not make any requests in a given 5-minute interval, that interval is considered to be 100% available.
 * **Monthly uptime percentage** for a given region is calculated as the average of the availability for all 5-minute intervals in a month.
 * An **upstream** is a service behind the Adobe Edge Network, enabled for a specific datastream, such as Adobe Server Side Forwarding, Adobe Edge Segmentation, or Adobe Target.
-* A **request** sent to the Experience Edge Network Gateway is defined as one or more request units.
+* A **request** sent to the Server API is defined as one or more request units.
 * A **request unit** corresponds to a 8Kib fragment of a request and one upstream configured for a datastream.
-* An **error** is any request that fails due to an Experience Edge Network Gateway [internal service error](error-handling.md).
+* An **error** is any request that fails due to an Adobe Experience Platform Edge Network [internal service error](error-handling.md).

 ## Internal targets